AndreaPic/ServiceBusCompressor/README.md

 You can read more details about quota limitations at this [link](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quotas)

-With this library you can send and read messages bigger then 1Mb without upgrade service bus's tier.
+With this library you can send and read messages bigger than 1Mb without upgrade service bus's tier.

 # Issues with those limitation
 ## Chatty messages